-The study area is influenced by edge effects in developed areas such as Predator Ridge, rural roads, and adjacent to the urbanized portion of the City of Vernon.
-The scattered agricultural fields in the study area provide a much softer edge than urban development.
+The study area is influenced by edge effects in developed areas such as Winfield, Oyama, and other rural roads and housing developments.
+The agricultural fields in the study area provide a much softer edge than urban development.
 These agricultural areas still provide some habitat values, including places for wildlife to traverse to other habitats.
 Additional urban growth, roads, and other land development within the study area have the potential to increase edge effects.